-In panel (a) of Figure 5 we illustrate the variation in academic distance we obtain from our author2vec methodology.
-We do so honing into the local professional network of Ariel Rubinstein and Martin Osborne, who both appear as green nodes.
-Surrounding each of them, in yellow, are nodes representing their 10 closest economists as measured by our author2vec similarity metric.
-The larger-sized nodes among these represent co-authors.
-The nodes in tan, in turn, represent co-authors outside of their closest 10.
+nodes in tan, in turn, represent co-authors outside of their closest 10.
 The length of the edges in this figure is proportional to the distance in academic space between economists, and dashed edges represent citation relationships.
-In addition, we labeled a select few nodes with their cosine similarity with either Osborne or Rubinstein.
+In addition, we labeled a select few nodes with their cosine similarity to either Osborne or Rubinstein.